 Many public STI testing services are temporarily closing.
 Where can I access services?

-There are significant restrictions to public sexual health services, there are services available.
+There are some restrictions to public sexual health services, there are services available.
 Check out the current availability of public sexual health services.
 If you have symptoms and require STI testing, contact your local clinic or your GP for advice.